saichandrasekar/employee-directory/README.md

 ## Testing

-> Below are few API examples, refer to swagger for more detailed documentation.
+> Below are a few API examples, refer to swagger for more detailed documentation.

 ### Create Department